neurobioinfo/scrnabox/README.md

 bash ./scrnabox.slurm/launch_scrnabox.sh -h
 ```

 `scrnabox.slurm` requires that `R` and `cellranger` are also installed on the HPC system.
 In addition, the following R packages must be loaded: `'Seurat','ggplot2', 'dplyr', 'foreach', 'doParallel', 'Matrix', 'DoubletFinder','cowplot','clustree'`.
-Then users must install the `'scrnaboxR'` R package by running the following command:
+Then, install the `'scrnaboxR'` R package by running the following command:
 ```
 devtools::install_github("neurobioinfo/scrnabox/scrnaboxR")
 ```